|

 We have our own thoughts.
 Strong onesโ€ฆ as usual.
 But before we get into them we wanted to make the case first and let you sit with it for a few days.

-Part 2 lands in a few days.
-In it we ask ourselves the question we probably should have asked before we ever wrote a word on this topic.
+In Part 2, we ask ourselves the question we probably should have asked before we ever wrote a word on this topic.
 Are we actually being fair?

 Kevin & Corin